danielnuriyev/engineering-blog/data-platform.md

 - Full API access for every technology in the stack
 - Programmatic access to secured secrets

+### Testing

+- ability to test downstream effect of a change before submitting code for review, in addition to all the usual ways of testing software and data.

 ### Participants

 A platform should support multiple types of users.
 Every company names them differently.
 I will give an example naming in the brackets.